All Episodes

 So when you recommend it, she's not all that hot to the idea.

-I think let me try it this way.
+Let me try it this way.

 Does your mother have an iPhone?

-Uh no, she actually has a uh the Samsung Galaxy.
+No, she actually has the Samsung Galaxy.

-I have a iPhone.
+I have an iPhone.

 Oh, geez.

-You you have an iPhone.
+Okay, you have an iPhone.

 Yes, sir.

-Uh let me tell you what's going to change her mind.
+Let me tell you what's going to change her mind.

 These two upgrades are the most dramatic, remarkable, great, fantastic upgrades in Apple software history.

-If somebody uh the the don't have a whole lot of time to explain this, but I'm telling you, they are going to unify the iPad and the iPhone and the laptop or desktop computer with the iPhone as the central hub using iCloud, and you're going to be able to take and make phone calls from your laptop.
+If somebody, I don't have a whole lot of time to explain this, but I'm telling you, they are going to unify the iPad and the iPhone and the laptop or desktop computer with the iPhone as the central hub using iCloud.

 Your computer, if you have a Windows computer and an iPhone, you're not going to be able to do any of this.

-But before you even get to that, before iOS 8 comes out and uh Yosemite comes out, I learned on a Mac, and so that's what I've been familiar with.
+But before you even get to that, before iOS 8 comes out and Yosemite comes out, I learned on a Mac, and so that's what I've been familiar with.

 And to me, they're just commonsensical, easy, but they're the best.

-Particularly some of the latest Windows system software has been confusing to people.
+Particularly, some of the latest Windows system software has been confusing to people.

 But I think that your mother should give it a shot.